Math tutor near me in Virginia Beach, VA

 Transposition Method for Solving Equations

-Rashmi taught about 2 months ago
+Rashmi taught 3 months ago

 The session reviewed equivalent fractions and simplifying fractions to their simplest form.
 The Student practiced identifying common factors and using division to simplify fractions.
 The relationship between multiplication and division was taught, and homework was assigned on numbers and operations, focusing on relating multiplication and division to find quotients.